News

 But as the clarity of our analysis has improved, so has our appreciation of the scale of the challenge.

-David Lee, global co-head of A&O Shearman’s environment, natural resources and infrastructure group (ENRI), said: “We are seeing investors and lenders prioritizing well-structured low carbon projects.
+David Lee, global co-head of A&O Shearman’s energy, natural resources and infrastructure group (ENRI), said: “We are seeing investors and lenders prioritizing well-structured low carbon projects.
 Public authorities must now redouble their efforts to ensure they clear obstacles and provide support where needed to facilitate investment being deployed where it will have the biggest impact on the climate.

 “We need to work together to accelerate this process.”